Did you hear the one about the hero and the outlaw?

 Archetype theory isn’t the product of rigorous scientific study.
 It wasn’t based on patient analysis of the thoughts and feelings of thousands of test subjects.
 It is the result of an imagined relationship between the spirit world and the world of the real.
 The emphasis Jung’s work places on God, the libido, death, fantasy, miracles, myths, medieval alchemy and religious symbolism suggests a very tenuous relationship with science or scientific process.
 In one of his visions, Jung describes a voice that emerges from the spirit of the depths and speaks the following words: “The highest truth is one and the same with the absurd”.

 The resulting theory of archetypes can fairly be described as a form of New Age spiritualism.
 There were twelve signs of the zodiac.
 Twelve apostles.
-Twelve signs of the zodiac.
+Twelve days of Christmas.
 It’s no accident that there are twelve archetypes.
 And a research methodology or brand positioning built on brand archetypes is no more credible or scientific than an approach built on the zodiac.
 To be clear, I don’t believe this invalidates the theory.
 It can be helpful as a system for structuring thinking about brands and how they are positioned.
 But it is only a theory – one of a number of competing ideas that appear, lose relevance and then reappear.
 It is no more legitimate or useful than Bloom’s Taxonomy, Big Five personality or De Bono’s Six Hats.

 The problem with archetype theory isn’t that it suffers from a lack of scientific rigour; it’s that its evangelists claim it is a universal compass for navigating the world.
 No such thing is likely to exist.
 In the absence of a silver bullet for brand positioning, marketers must satisfy ourselves with silver buckshot.
 And that’s not a bad thing at all.
 It means that we can have more in our strategic toolbox than the blunt hammer of archetype theory.
 And that we needn’t approach every brand challenge as if it’s a matter of nailing the right archetype.
 The experience and the outcome of our work is much richer as a result.